Azure-Samples/azure-cosmos-db-table-dotnet-multi-master/README.md

 api: Table
 ---

-# Table Multi-Master Sample for .NET
+# Multi-Master Table API Sample for .NET

 This sample demonstrates some multi-master scenarios over the Cosmos DB Table API.